 A basic premise of collaborative mixed reality systems is that they enable mixed presence (collocated and remote) collaboration by effectively blending physical and virtual spaces.
 In this project we consider what it means to ‘effectively blend’ real and virtual for collaboration.
 We take a multi-pronged approach, combining infrastructure development, physical-virtual co-design, iterative prototyping and controlled experimentation.

 IMRCE is a lightweight, flexible, and robust Unity toolkit that allows designers and researchers to rapidly prototype mixed reality mixed presence (MR-MP) environments that connect physical spaces, virtual spaces, and devices.
 IMRCE helps collaborators maintain awareness of the shared collaborative environment by providing visual cues such as position indicators and virtual hands.
 At the same time IMRCE provides flexibility in how physical and virtual spaces are mapped, allowing work environments to be optimised for each collaborator while maintaining a sense of integration.
-IMRCE will be presented at SUI 2018.
+The IMRCE toolkit was presented at SUI 2018.

 Mapping Physical and Virtual Actions